chenzhongxing86/learngit/README.md

 # learngit
-Create a new Branch is quicka and simple.
+Create a new Branch is quick and simple.